-In late 2014, the Waldo Hospital site was sold at auction to satisfy back mortgage payments.
+In late 2014, the Waldo Hospital site next to Maple Leaf Park on 15th Avenue NE was sold at auction to satisfy back mortgage payments.
 In early 2015, the site was purchased by Aegis Living.
-Aegis plans to demolish Waldo Hospital and build an assisted living facility on the site.
+Aegis is currently building an assisted living facility on the site.
 As you can read below, this will not affect Waldo Woods — which are preserved permanently through the King County Conservation easement.

-Unlike Camp Fire and Prescot Development, Aegis is eager to work with the community.
-They presented very early plans and gathered feedback at a well-attended January 2015 General Meeting.
+Aegis presented very early plans and gathered feedback at a well-attended January 2015 General Meeting.
 They made additional presentations at the April 2015 meeting of more advanced drawings.
 They are very interested in working with the community, something we welcome.

 Seattle Audubon Society recognition

 In an evening ceremony Thursday, June 17, the Seattle Audubon Society presented their 2010 Conservation Award to the Maple Leaf Community Council and Menachem Mendel Seattle Chedar for permanently preserving Waldo Woods.

 Seattle Audubon’s annual Conservation Award is given to the individual or group in the greater Seattle community who has made a unique and significant contribution to the protection of birds and wildlife habitat, using creative means for engaging and inspiring the public.
 Founded in 1916, Seattle Audubon members and volunteers have continually worked for the protection, restoration and preservation of natural habitat for birds and other wildlife.

 MLCC President Marc Phillips, MLCC Waldo Working Group Chair David Miller, and the head of MMSC’s day school Rabbi Yossi Charytan accepted the awards on behalf of their organizations.